Thelukepet/course/assignments/A1b-docker.md

 We use vagrant with the `virtualbox` provisioner, and a configuration that stores your virtual machines in directory `/var/tmp/${USER}`.

-_Leaving a single virtual machine in the terminal rooms is okay!_
+_Leaving **a single virtual machine** in the terminal rooms is okay!_

+Use `vagrant suspend` to do that, and `vagrant resume` to continue where you left off.
-But, we do request that you:
+We do request that you:

 + `vagrant destroy` unused virtual machines;
 + use the same computer every week (whenever possible).